 Transfer to a plate lined with parchment paper, check the temperature in the center of the thickest part of each cutlet – it should be 160°F (71°C) and it should come to the safe temperature for poultry while resting – 165°C (74°C).
 Repeat with the remaining cutlets.

 Alternatively, you can just pan-fry the cutlets in a pan until browned on all sides (you will need about 1/4 cup of oil for that).
-Transfer the cutlets to an oven-safe baking dish and bake at 325°F (160°C) until done or until temperature in the thickest part of each cutlet reaches 160°F (71°C) – it should come to the safe temperature for poultry while resting – 165°C (74°C).
+Transfer the cutlets to an oven-safe baking dish and bake at 325°F (160°C) until done or until the temperature in the thickest part of each cutlet reaches 160°F (71°C) – it should come to the safe temperature for poultry while resting – 165°C (74°C).

 Leave to rest for 5 minutes then serve and enjoy!